honguyen00/code-refactor/README.md

 ## Credits

-Refer to our footer for copyright use
+Refer to the end of our website for credit and copyright use